-In addition to its members, the Conservancy makes the preserve available to local schools and other educational institutions and groups for use as an outdoor laboratory and classroom.
+The Conservancy makes the preserve available to local schools and other educational institutions and groups for use as an outdoor laboratory and classroom.
 Dozens of primary and secondary schools, colleges and universities are located within a few miles of the preserve, and many of these have developed high-quality environmental education programs.

 The Conservancy encourages scientific research on the preserve.
 Conservancy properties have frequently been the source of graduate and undergraduate research, and the Waterloo Mills Preserve will join this tradition.
 In fact, the property was once a research site for the Academy of Natural Sciences of Philadelphia, with the village gristmill serving a laboratory.

 The Waterloo Mills Preserve is open to Brandywine Conservancy members from dawn to dusk, Wednesday through Sunday.
 Visitors should carry their Conservancy membership cards.
 To become a member, click here.

 The preserve is located in Easttown Township, Chester County and Newtown Township, Delaware County.
 The entrance is approximately ¼ mile south on South Waterloo Road from its intersection with Church Road.